tomhendra/courses/11-master-the-coding-interview/README.md

 - Demonstrate they will be extremely lucky to have you, and how everything you have done in the past makes it a perfect role for you.
 - The interviewer may not even have looked at your resume.
 - What did you do that makes you stand out.
-- Exercise your pitch: cover the four heroes:
+- Cover the four heroes:

   1. Challenge.
   2. Technical.
   3. Success.
   4. Leadership.

-- Exercise: My pitch:
+#### Exercise: Your pitch:

+Spend the next 30 minutes writing your own 1 minute "pitch" for when you get asked "Tell Me About Yourself" types of questions.

 I became interested in coding a few years ago when I was asked to build an e-commerce website for my best friend's record label, because he knew I was into computers and had an eye for design.
 I bought a WordPress theme which had limited style options, but found out I could add custom CSS code.
 So I did some research, wrote some CSS and instantly wanted to dive deeper!
 I got hooked on MDN!
 My job was stagnating at the time, so when I received good feedback for the website I thought "wow, maybe I could build websites for a living".
 So I started learning to code after work and at weekends.

 Then a few months later that same friend passed away at 33, which made me reflect on life.
 My fiancée and I had a dream of one day moving to Spain, and with the stark realisation of just how short life can be, we saved hard for six months, sold everything we owned, and moved to Spain where my partner could look for work as a teacher and I could study software development full time.

 So we settled in Spain, I came across Kamran Ahmed's Developer Roadmap and followed it.
 I started learning JavaScript, then React, and built my portfolio site with Gatbsy.
 As I acquired more knowledge I improved my portfolio, to the point where I was confident I could build JAMStack websites with a CMS powered blog and straight 100 Lighthouse score, so I had the ability to freelance.
 After that I switched focus to finding a job, by working on more complex projects and gaining more advanced skills, while writing blog posts to solidify what I learned (using the Feynman Technique).

 Through these projects and posts I'm improving my coding ability every day, and I'm now at a point in my journey where I feel confident that I could be a valuable asset to your team, not just now but in the years to come where I expect my skills to grow exponentially.

 ### Why do you want to work for us?